rssh/trackedfuture/README.md

 ## Additional Notes

-If you want 'right' version, which don't need dependency, package ```ASM''' inside agent jar and cleanup frames - don't hesitate to submit pull request ;)
+If you want a version with more wrappend methods and frames cleanup - don't hesitate to submit pull request ;)